 Next, peel the potatoes using a vegetable peeler.

-Fill a large pot or a Dutch oven with cold water.
-Add the chopped potatoes and garlic cloves to the water.
-Season the water with salt, and then turn on the flame.
-(You don’t want to add your potatoes to water that’s already boiling because they will cook unevenly.)
+First, fill a large pot with cold water.
+Add the potatoes and garlic to the water.
+Season with salt, and turn on the flame.
+(Don’t add potatoes to boiling water because they will cook unevenly.)

-When the potatoes are fork tender, drain in a colander, and then put them back into the saucepan.
-Leave the garlic in, too, because that’s going to add immense flavor to the potatoes!
+When the potatoes are tender, drain in a colander, and then put them back into the saucepan.
+Leave the garlic in, too, because that’s going to add immense flavor!

 Bake the casserole